hackforla/peopledepot/.github/ISSUE_TEMPLATE/control-what-appears-when-you-paste-your-sites-link-in-social-media-sites.md

 name: Control what appears when you paste your site's link in social media sites
 about: Add Open Graph Markup tags to header
 title: Control what appears when you paste your site's link in social media sites
-labels: 'enhancement, question, role: dev, size: missing, feature: branding, s: PD team, complexity: small, milestone: missing'
+labels: 'role: product, size: 0.25, feature: branding, s: PD team, complexity: small, milestone: missing'
 assignees: ''

 ---